Prohibits the use of artificial intelligence to detect firearms in public areas; provides exceptions.

 Let’s stand together to protect our freedoms!

-About anything, comments to articles, questions you may h
+Contact Me: About anything, comments on articles, questions you may have, etc.

 Revoke Gun Free Zones